Florida Domestic Violence and Abuse Laws

 Following arrest, there will be a bond hearing, and your case will be assigned to a specialized team of prosecutors.
 It is our experience that if the state investigators speak to the alleged victim before we do, the file may not reflect the true experience of the victim.
 It is commonly thought that victims can drop charges of domestic abuse.
 In fact, the state of Florida picks up all such charges and the alleged victim has no power to control the case thereafter.
 If at all possible, when you retain our firm for a domestic abuse case, we will attempt to contact the victim prior to being contacted by the agents of the government so that justice will be served.

 It is highly advisable to call the right domestic abuse defense attorneys.
-At Robert Shafer & Associates, we have a proven track record of success handling the complex domestic violence cases of our clients.
+At Shafer Law, P.A., we have a proven track record of success handling the complex domestic violence cases of our clients.

 How domestic abuse laws have changed